If you live in a block of flats, you will hear the term block management a lot. But what does it actually mean day to day?

 What Good Block Management Looks Like

 From a leaseholder's point of view, good block management means clear accounts, timely repairs, and someone you can contact when things go wrong.
 You should receive an annual budget and year-end accounts, be consulted on major works, and see evidence that insurance and safety checks are up to date.
-When block management is done well, it can feel invisible: the block runs smoothly and you only notice when something needs your input.
-When it's done poorly, you'll see opaque charges, delayed works, and poor communication.
-So the hallmark of good residential block management is transparency, responsiveness, and a clear paper trail.

 A Simple Checklist for Your Block

-You can use a short checklist to judge your current block management.
+Use a short checklist to judge your current block management.
 Do you get a clear breakdown of service charges and reserves?
 Are major works explained and consulted on?
 Is there a named contact and a reasonable response time?
 Are fire and safety records available?
-If the answer to most of these is yes, your block is likely in reasonable shape.
-If not, it may be time to ask questions, use your rights to request information, or consider whether a change of agent or structure (e.g. right to manage) would help.
-Understanding block management is the first step to holding your block to a higher standard.

 What is block management?